 If you are installing Solid State Drives, review the configuration rules and then return here.
-For more information, see "Solid-state drives" on page 5.
+For more information, see Solid-state drives.

 When working on or around the system, observe the following precautions:

 Electrical voltage and current from power, telephone, and communication cables are hazardous.
 To avoid a shock hazard: